What is Puppet? And why should you consider it for your cloud and servers?

 - Report on the differences between actual and desired states and any changes made as a result of enforcing the desired state.

 Deploying with Puppet

-The Puppet master gathers the agent's configuration data using the Facter command.
+The Puppet controller gathers the agent's configuration data using the Facter command.
 By default, Facter gathers system configuration data, such as operating system names, host names, IP addresses, and SSH keys.
 You can also ask it to gather custom data.

 You use this model to implement any desired configuration, or "policy," on your Puppet agent servers.
 The agent issues your module's marching orders to your servers.

 You don't have to start from ground zero with Puppet.
 Many ready-to-run modules can be run as is or used as blueprints.